PioHuang/Sokoban-Solver/README.md

 # A formal verification project: puzzle solving using modern Sat Solvers

 The Sokoban puzzle, a P-Space Complete problem, can be formally encoded and represented as a Bounded Model Checking (BMC) problem and solved using a SAT solver.
+This work implements a SAT-based Sokoban Solver while exploring multiple means to reduce variable/clause count, heuristics.
 In comparison to other simulation-based solvers (IDA\*, MCTS, etc.), this solver can find the shortest sequence of movements required to complete the puzzle.
 It also supports finding optimal solution for multi-agent on board, and it may also solve for testcases for which other solvers cannot solve in time (1 hour time limit).
+Microban test set is used as testcases, located in folder /filled.

 ## Installation